 MedX Medical Exercise Equipment is Coming to Vertex Fitness

-We’ve got some very exciting news–Medx Medical Exercise Equipment is coming to Vertex Fitness, making us one of the only personal training studios in the United States to offer this excellent full line of equipment.
+We’ve got some very exciting news–Medx Medical Exercise Equipment is here at Vertex Fitness, making us one of the only personal training studios in the United States to offer this excellent full line of equipment.

 What is MedX?